frederic-perez/AmE-dictionary/dictionary.md

 __Katy__ _Got to figure the Red Rifle extracts some revenge on the team he followed while growing up in Katy._
 __Kodiak__
 __Kool-Aid__
+__LDS__ Latter-day Saint, an adherent of The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church.
 __LZ__ _It belonged to a guy who flew a slick into a hot LZ when I was wounded._
 __Labrador__
 __Latino__ :open_mouth: _In Los Angeles half of the city's residents are Latino._